 Today marks an important day in the fight for fair vapor legislation.
-California Congressman Duncan Hunter laid out a proposal known as the Cigarette Smoking Reduction and Vapor Alternatives Act.
+California Congressman Duncan Hunter laid out a proposed vaping bill known as the Cigarette Smoking Reduction and Vapor Alternatives Act.

 It is the first national bill of its kind, seeking to create a new set of laws specific to vaporizers, and to re-examine the notion that e-cigarettes are as harmful to public health as traditional tobacco products.